edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-uart/GettingStarted.md

 ## Overview

-Device UART is a device service for connecting a UART serial device  EdgeX using the EdgeX Message Bus.
+Device UART is a device service for connecting a UART serial device to EdgeX using the EdgeX Message Bus.

-## Running Services with Device MQTT
+## Running Services with Device UART

 The simplest way to run all the required services is to use the [Compose Builder](https://github.com/edgexfoundry/edgex-compose/tree/{{edgexversion}}/compose-builder) tool from a terminal window.